hemebond/quake-particles/README.md

-# quake-particles
+# DarkPlaces Quake Particles
-Replacement particle effects for DarkPlaces Quake
+A set of replacement particle effects for DarkPlaces Quake.

+Some particles based on the Kenney.nl Particle Pack.